zero9178/Micro16C/README.md

 ## Implementation

-The whole compiler is written form scratch in F#.
+The whole compiler is written from scratch in F#.
 It starts at the frontend that first runs a lexer over the string input, parse the token stream, checks for semantic correctness and then generates IR code.
 The implemented IR is very similar to LLVM and in SSA form.
 Almost all optimizations and code transformations are done in IR and at the very end compiled to assembly.
-To compile to assembly register allocation is done using a linear scan register allocator
+To compile to assembly register allocation is done using graph coloruing

 The IR of the Euclid program above serialized as text is: